underscoreio/underscoreio/src/html/_courses/essential-scala.md

     private:
       type: private
       title: "Private Courses"
-      buttonLabel: "Book now - £4000/team"
+      buttonLabel: "Book now - £4000"
 ---

 ## Overview

-Essential Scala is a two day course aimed at experienced developers who are encountering Scala for the first time and want to put their existing skills to use mastering its combination of object-oriented and functional programming idioms.
+Essential Scala is a two day course aimed at experienced developers who are encountering Scala for the first time.
+Put your existing skills to use mastering Scala's combination of object-oriented and functional programming.

-The course covers Scala from basic syntax to advanced problem solving techniques.
+The course teaches you Scala from the basics of its syntax to advanced problem solving techniques.
+We place a heavy focus on developing the functional programming mindset you need to get the most out of the language.
 Each section has a practical focus, mixing presentation with in-depth hands-on labs and exercises.

 If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly then this is the course for you.

+{% include training/public-private.md %}

+{% include training/online-onsite.md %}

 ## Prerequisites

-To benefit from this course you should have    - years experience with an object-oriented (eg. Java, C#) or functional (eg. Haskell, Scheme) programming language and a good general understanding of object-oriented or functional programming language concepts.
+To benefit from this course you should have one to two years' experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language and a good general understanding of object-oriented or functional programming language concepts.

-## Public and Private Courses

-We routinely run public Essential Scala courses online.
-They are open to all and can be booked on an individual basis.
-Get in touch to find out when the next course is scheduled.

-We also run private courses for corporate customers.
-Private courses are booked exclusively for your team, so you have complete control over the syllabus and schedule.
-Simply let us know your requirements and we will customise our material appropriately.

-## Online and On-Site Courses

-We run taught courses in online and on-site formats.

-Online courses are run over several sessions using video conferencing software.
-We run through each component of the course interatively with your team, give them time to the complete coursework, and go through it with them in a code review format.
-A complete course may be delivered over one or two weeks with as little impact as a couple of hours a day.

-Onsite courses are taught intensively at your offices.
-Our trainers run through the content and coursework interactively with your team, completing everything in one sitting.

 ## Learning Outcomes

-Take away a working knowledge of object-oriented and functional-programming in Scala.
+Take away a working knowledge of object-oriented and functional programming in Scala.
 Learn the common patterns needed to get the most out of Scala's extensive collections framework.

 Gain a comprehensive understanding of Scala's sophisticated pattern matching facilities and the programming styles they support.